British government response to the COVID-19 pandemic: Protests

-Calls for an inquiry
+Inquiry

 Covid-19 Bereaved Families for Justice and The BMJ began pressuring the government to launch a judge-led statutory public inquiry into the pandemic and the government's response to it in 2020, with a rapid review phase.
 Unlike other public inquiries, a statutory public inquiry has the power to subpoena people and take evidence under oath.
 Johnson has said that he would support a public inquiry in spring 2022.
 Terms of reference for the inquiry were published on 28 June 2022.

-Democratic scrutiny and Human rights
+Democratic scrutiny and human rights

 The Bingham Centre for the Rule of Law began and Independent Review into UK Public Health Emergency Powers examining emergency legislation issued and the parliamentary scrutiny of this Legislation chaired by former Lord Justice of Appeal, Jack Beatson.

 In his book, Emergency State, Human rights lawyer Adam Wagner argues that during the pandemic the government was able to create and change law at will without accountability.
 Wagner argues that a process of "following the science" allowed a small group of MPs in the Covid-19 Cabinet Committees to make secretive decisions without accountability based on advice given to them by Strategic Advisory Group of Experts.

+Political scientists Steven Kettell and Peter Kerr argue that "the government was forced, by the unfolding circumstances, to engage in a quick-fire passing of responsibility from one set of actors, or events, to another in order to balance the shifting demands of maximising credit for their actions while eliminating any potential blame for their mistakes".